GETEAM/GeneralExamination/QuestionType/types/ReadingComprehension.md

 D) Its own oil production falls short of demand.

-4.What does the author say about oil trade?
+4. What does the author say about oil trade?

 A) It proves profitable to both sides.